2019 Bryant Bulldogs football team

-The 2019 Bryant Bulldogs football team represents Bryant University during the 2019 NCAA Division I FCS football season.
-They are led by first-year head coach Chris Merritt and play their home games at Beirne Stadium.
-They are a member of the Northeast Conference.
+The 2019 Bryant Bulldogs football team represented Bryant University as a member of the Northeast Conference (NEC) during the 2019 NCAA Division I FCS football season.
+Led by first-year head coach Chris Merritt, the Bulldogs compiled an overall record of 4–8 with a mark of 3–4 in conference play, tying for fifth place in the NEC.
+Bryant played home games at Beirne Stadium in Smithfield, Rhode Island.

-Previous season

-The Bulldogs finished the 2018 season 6–5, 2–4 in NEC play to finish in a tie for fifth place.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on July 24, 2019.
 The Bulldogs were picked to finish in fifth place.

 Preseason All-NEC team

 The Bulldogs had two players at two positions selected to the preseason all-NEC team.